| I recommend spending at the most 2 days in Córdoba.

 must be in high demand, so don't be surprised if the bill

 is a little high - it's a tourist area afterall!
+For lodging we opted for Hotel Oasis,

 a 2 star establishment just a block from the beach.
 If you